NixOS/SC-election-2024/ec/process.md

 - Commit the nomination form to the private repo and reply to the email with
   ```
   Thank you, we have received your nomination form.
-  Once you get at least 3 endorsements that satisfy the conflicts of interest restriction,
-  we will post a comment on the nomination and merge the pull request.
   ```
 - Merge the PR if 3 non conflicting endorsements were made (see above)
   ```